 - B.A.
 Spanish, University of California, Los Angeles (2016)

-I’m interested in XIX and XX century literature, both Spanish and Mexican.
-I’m specifically interested in folklore and folktales and how they are created and transmitted in rural communities.
-I especially love horror and macabre folktales.
+I’m interested in XIX and early-mid XX century Mexican literature.
+I’m specifically interested in rural narratives within folklore, folktales, and rural literary production in Western Mexico during the Cristero War period.
+I especially love horror, macabre, and paranormal folktales and novels in relation to rurality.
 I’m also interested in how sexuality and gender is explored through rural environments in literature.
-I want to focus my research in rural communities in Jalisco, Mexico, Andalucia, Spain, and possibly the California Central Valley.
+I want to focus my research on rural communities in Jalisco, Mexico and, more generally, Western Mexico.

 - “Masculinidad, antisemitismo y nación en María de Jorge Isaacs”.
 Mester, 47(1), 2018.